amazing-rando/voyager-decoder/readme.md

 ## Acknowledgements

-This project was inspired by [foodini](https://github.com/foodini/voyager)'s decoder writtern in C++.
+This project was inspired by [foodini](https://github.com/foodini/voyager)'s decoder written in C++.